rlivings39/learning-compilers/README.md

 A pretty-printer can be useful to visualize your AST and debug.
 You should also generate informative error messages.

+## Assembly generation

+The next phase we cover is assembly generation.
+Here we produce another data structure that represents the assembly in memory so that it can be modified in subsequent passes in the future.

+This new data structure is another AST.

 ## Notes on the book

 * Chapter 1 pp. 10 - Testing the lexer involves dealing with comments though the book doesn't mention them.
 It would have been useful for me to see a few sentences on how those are usually handled in a compiler.
 E.g. Does the lexer handle them, maybe they're stripped out in a pre-pass, or maybe they're left in place but ignored by the lexer?